Perform in Montréal & Québec City!

-Begin in Montréal, Canada’s second largest city and an important center of commerce, music, visual arts, fashion, and culture.
+Begin in Montréal, Canada’s second-largest city and an important center of commerce, music, visual arts, fashion, and culture.
 From the city’s cultural heart at the Place des Arts, home of the Montréal Symphony Orchestra, to the riverside charm of Old Montréal, with its Victorian street lamps, sidewalk cafés, and street artists, Montréal pairs whimsy with sophistication.
-A beautiful historic venue such as the Notre-Dame Basilica of Montréal provides an undoubtedly ideal setting for a memorable performance.
+A beautiful historic venue such as the Notre-Dame Basilica of Montréal provides an ideal setting for a memorable performance.

 Welcome to Montréal!
-Enjoy an introduction to the city with a guided tour of Montreal.
-Admire the contrast of the city’s modern, soaring skyscrapers against its well preserved historic buildings.
+Enjoy an introduction to the city with a guided tour of Montréal.
+Admire the contrast of the city’s modern, soaring skyscrapers against its well-preserved historic buildings.
 Take in panoramic views from the summit of Mount Royal, a sprawling public park overlooking the city below.
-Conclude your tour in the heart of Old Montreal, Montreal’s historic city center.
-Situated along the St. Lawrence River, Old Montreal is best explored on foot.
-Its architecture, café culture, and fairytale streets give it a quaint charm unique among North American cities.
+Conclude your tour in the heart of Old Montréal.
+Situated along the St. Lawrence River, Old Montréal is best explored on foot.
+Its architecture, café culture, and cobblestone streets give it a quaint charm unique among North American cities.
 Check in to your hotel and take time to relax and refresh.
 Rehearsal can be arranged this afternoon.
 Tonight, a welcome dinner of local specialties is served as your tour manager previews the days ahead.